All of the rumors on price, specs and release date for the new 2018 iPhone XS, iPhone X Plus, iPhone 9:

+With Apple's Sept.
+12 event just days away, we're entering that final stretch of less than 3 days where every possible rumor swings into the spotlight.
+The latest comes from Twitter user Ben Geskin, claiming that the photos of "dummy handsets" that he shared earlier last week are actual real photos of the 6.1-inch LCD iPhone, one of 3 expected to be announced on Wednesday.
+Because it's rumored to come in multiple colors, he's dubbing it the "iPhone Xc."

+Is it true?
+Are the photos prototypes of the iPhone in question?
+We have no idea.
+But the multiple colors and the dual SIM tray shown do comport with earlier rumors and reports that have been churning for the past few months.

-9to5Mac released a photo last Thursday that allegedly shows two of the new 2018 iPhones.
-The picture, if authentic, shows the new iPhone and a larger-screen variant both in gold.
+We put more credence in the earlier leaked photos that 9to5Mac released back on August 30 which purport to show the other two new 2018 iPhones.
+The picture, if authentic, shows the new 5.8-inch iPhone and a larger-screen variant both in gold.
 9to5Mac believes that Apple will launch a 5.8-inch and 6.5-inch model named the iPhone XS and iPhone XS Max.
 The "S" name would be a return to form for Apple, which has a history of adding the letter "S" to iPhone models with updated components, new features and no major changes to the exterior design.

 (Apple did not respond to CNET's request to comment on the 9to5Mac stories.)

 BGR and 9to5Mac both reported that Apple won't call the larger model "Plus," as it has done in previous years.
 Instead it will opt for the nomenclature "Max", as in iPhone XS Max.
-We'll know how accurate 9to5Mac's reporting is in less than a week.
+As with the iPhone Xc story, we'll know how accurate 9to5Mac's reporting is in just a few days.

 iPhone XS might come in three models